 This post contains affiliate link(s).
-An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.
+An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 One way you can express your gratitude is to keep a gratitude journal.